fcrespel/k8s-vagrant-node/README.md

 Start the VM by running `vagrant up` in the repository directory.
 The provisioning script will take some time to install and configure the node.

-When done, you should restart the VM with `vagrant reload` to make sure the updated kernel and modules are properly loaded.
+When done or if an error occurs, you should restart the VM with `vagrant reload` to make sure the updated kernel and modules are properly loaded.

 After that, you may get a shell in the VM with `vagrant ssh`, and run commands such as the following:
 ```
+# Switch to root
+sudo su -

 # Check pod/deployment status
 kubectl get all -A